All Episodes

 You were out.

-And by the way, I mean he enforced that throughout his ownership.
+And by the way, I mean, he enforced that throughout his ownership.

 Now he's come back and said there will be no more of this.

-Uh talk about slavery.
+Talk about slavery.

 My God, do they know anything about law?

-Uh they're there to play a game.
+They're there to play a game.

-I hate to say it, but we're we're out of time, but uh everybody watch Lou Dobbs Tonight and every night, seven o'clock on the Fox Business Network, the number one show there, and uh get his book, Putin's Gambit.
+I hate to say it, but we're out of time, but everybody watch Lou Dobbs tonight and every night, 7 o'clock on the Fox Business Network.

 It's a real thriller, a great novel.